cmdcolin/oddgenes/README.md

 ### Tandem duplication

-A tandem duplication can be seen as a piece of DNA that is seen as a copy side by side in the genome.
+A tandem duplication can be seen as a piece of DNA that copied side by side in the genome.
 But why would this occur?

 Some biological factors can include